Skip to contents

 3.2 Adding a lineage with just one species on the island (singleton) when a phylogeny is not available for the lineage, but a colonisation time estimate exists

-The next option for adding a singleton lineage (just one species on the island) when a phylogeny is not available to conduct the extraction using extract_island_species() but an estimate of the stem age of the island colonist is known from the literature.
+This option is for adding a singleton lineage (just one species on the island) when a phylogeny is not available to conduct the extraction using extract_island_species(), but an estimate of the stem age of the island colonist is known from the literature.
 In this case, we need to input all the information on the lineage manually ourselves.
-For illustrative purposes we use an imaginary Galápagos bird lineage with 1 species, which is not in our data set, and fabricate the time of colonisation.
+For illustrative purposes, we use an imaginary Galápagos bird lineage with 1 species, which is not in our data set, and fabricate the time of colonisation.

 The input needed are: